Read the program description in the Program Guide for Professors before you complete the application.

 Salaries and benefits

-Give the names (if known), categories of employment and proposed salaries (including non-discretionary benefits) of students, postdoctoral fellows, and research staff.
+Give the names (if known), categories of employment and proposed salaries (with explicit indication of the non-discretionary benefits) of students, postdoctoral fellows, research staff and the project manager.
 Briefly describe the responsibilities for each position and indicate the percentage of time they will be spending on this project over its life span.
 Do not include salaries of faculty in project costs.

 Refer to Form 100 instructions for information regarding obtaining consent to name individuals in your proposal.